What your car insurance company can't do

 Although you can change your coverage at any time, which can result in a change of premium, your insurance company can’t change your premium mid-term after the binding period.
 Any changes to your premium have to be made at renewal, even if you got a ticket in the middle of the term.

-4. Cancel your policy without notice
+4. Cancel your policy for no reason or without notice

 5. Deny you coverage because another insurance company turned you down

 Insurers can look at a variety of factors when evaluating your application, but they can’t deny coverage based on the fact that you have been denied by another insurer.
+However, they can deny you coverage for the same reasons the other insurer gave, such as your driving record.

 6. Turn you down because you have previously been insured by an assigned-risk plan